-- ► Setup clearance
+- ▶ Set-up clearance

-- ▶ 2nd setup clearance
+- ▶ 2nd set-up clearance

 - ▶ Feed rate for positioning

 - ▶ Feed rate for traversing between machining positions

-Unit 241 Single-Fluted Deep-Hole Drilling
+Unit 241 Single-Lip Deep-Hole Drilling

-- T: Tool number or name (switchable via soft key) - ▶ S: Spindle speed [rpm] during drilling - ▶ F: Drilling feed rate [mm/min] or FU [mm/rev] - ▶ Depth: Drilling depth. - ▶ Infeed start point: Starting point of metal removal.
-The TNC moves at the feed rate for pre-positioning from the setup clearance to the deepened starting point - ▶ Rotat. dir. of entry/exit: Desired direction of spindle rotation when tool moves into and retracts from the hole - ▶ Shaft speed of entry: Rotational speed at which the tool is to rotate when moving into and retracting from the hole - ▶ Coolant ON: M?: M function for switching on the coolant.
+- T: Tool number or name (switchable via soft key) - ▶ S: Spindle speed [rpm] during drilling - ▶ F: Drilling feed rate [mm/min] or FU [mm/rev] - ▶ Depth: Drilling depth - ▶ Infeed start point: Starting point of metal removal.
+The TNC moves at the feed rate for pre-positioning from the set-up clearance to the deepened starting point - ▶ Entry/exit dir. of rot.: Direction of spindle rotation when tool moves into and retracts from the hole - ▶ Shaft speed of entry: Rotational speed at which the tool is to rotate when moving into and retracting from the hole - ▶ Coolant ON: M?: M function for switching on the coolant.
 The TNC switches the coolant on if the tool is in the hole at the deepened starting point - ▶ Coolant OFF: M?: M function for switching off the coolant.
-The TNC switches the coolant off if the tool is at the hole depth - ▶ Machining positions (see "Defining Machining Positions" on page 149)
+The TNC switches the coolant off if the tool is at the hole depth - ▶ Machining positions (see "Defining Machining Positions" on page 157)

 - ▶ DL: Delta length for tool T

-- ▶ M function: Any miscellaneous function M
+- M function: Any miscellaneous function M

 - ▶ Tool preselect: If needed, this is the number of the next tool for faster tool change (machine-dependent)

-▶ Dwe11 depth: Coordinate in the spindle axis at which the tool is to dwell.
+▶ Dwell depth: Coordinate in the spindle axis at which the tool is to dwell.
 If 0 is entered, the function is not active

-- ► Setup clearance
+- ▶ Set-up clearance

-- ▶ 2nd setup clearance
+- ▶ 2nd set-up clearance

-- ► Feed rate for positioning
+- ▶ Feed rate for positioning

 - Dwell time at depth

 - ▶ Retraction feed rate

 - ▶ Feed rate for traversing between machining positions